a book club about the environment

 All you need is an interest in reading books (or listening to the audio version) about our environment and our place in it.
 No expertise on these issues is necessary, although we welcome those who have some to participate and contribute.

 Questions, comments, want to join?
 Contact Karen Grumbles, our Green Reads leader, at firstname.lastname@example.org.
+Happy reading!

-Selections for Future Months
+Possible selections for Future Months

 - We Are the Weather: Saving the Planet Begins at Breakfast by Jonathan Safran Foer

 - The Sixth Extinction: An Unnatural History by Elizabeth Kolbert